 An important thing to note is that the cost of developing a video game is not an indicator of the sales potential.
 Minecraft was extremely cheap to make – its production cost could be estimated to be whatever price the creator, Markus Persson's time was worth when he created it – yet he would years later sell it to Microsoft at $2.5 billion.
 However, if we look at the most recent indie hits like Vampire Survivors, turns out the developer Luca Galante spent around $1500 by the time the game released on Steam Early Access which is an incredible given that it already hit 93K reviews on Steam that roughly accounts for 4.5M units sold.

 As you might expect, teams with more experienced developers and an access to the resources will be able to develop a game more efficiently than less experienced teams.
 Depending on the game's complexity and the targeted platform, larger teams may also get an additional support staff, including game designers, artists, animators, and QA testers.
 That's why it is better to match the scale of the game with the experience and size of the development team – taking on AAA-level project being a team of two beginners most likely isn't going to work.
 More complex games typically require more resources to develop and test, resulting in a higher budget.
+In that case, you must also consider how much it costs to hire a game developer since you will need a professional for complex games.
 This can include detailed graphics and animations or advanced gameplay features like artificial intelligence (AI), dynamic environments, and online multiplayer capabilities.

 Game genres naturally have different costs associated with their development due to the additional resources needed.
 For example, games that utilize high-resolution graphics or advanced physics simulations will cost more to develop than simpler 2D games or mobile games that rely on text and basic graphics.